w3f/Grants-Program/applications/dot-ring.md

 ## Additional Information

-- Prior Work: While we haven't published code specifically for this library yet, our preparation involves significant research into the specifications, relevant cryptographic papers (including GLV optimization for Bandersnatch), and analysis of the existing Rust implementation (ark-vrf).
+-   **Prior Work & Experience**: Our team has significant prior research, prototyping experience, and foundational knowledge directly relevant to all proposed components of the DotRing Ecosystem.
+This includes work on Bandersnatch GLV, Fiat-Shamir transcripts, Hashing-to-Curve (RFC 9380), IETF ECVRF (RFC 9381), and Ring Proof concepts.
+While this specific full-suite project is new, it builds upon a solid base of preparatory work.
-- Contributions: This project is currently solely initiated and planned by Chainscore Labs.
+-   **Contributions**: This project is initiated and will be primarily executed by Chainscore Labs.
+We welcome community contributions post-release and will establish clear contribution guidelines.
-- Other Funding: We have not applied for or received other funding specifically for this DotRing library project at this time.
+-   **Other Funding**: We have not applied for or received other funding specifically for this project at this time.
-- License Compliance: We confirm all code produced will be licensed under MIT License and will respect the licenses of any underlying mathematical concepts or standard algorithms used, providing proper attribution where necessary.
-We understand the policy on plagiarism and will ensure all submitted work is original or properly attributed.
+-   **License Compliance**: All code produced under this grant will be licensed under the MIT License.
+We will ensure full compliance with the licenses of any third-party mathematical concepts, algorithms, or minimal dependencies used, providing proper attribution where necessary.
+We affirm our understanding and adherence to the policy on plagiarism, ensuring all submitted work is original or correctly attributed.
-- KYC/KYB: We confirm that the beneficiaries (Chainscore Private Limited and its involved team members) are prepared to undergo the required KYC/KYB checks.
+-   **KYC/KYB**: Chainscore Private Limited and its involved team members are prepared to undergo the required KYC/KYB checks.
+-   **Bibliography/Key References**: Key academic papers, RFCs, and specifications are cited inline within the relevant sections of this proposal (e.g., Core Components, Ecosystem Fit) to provide immediate context for the technical approaches and justifications.
+A consolidated list of these key references can be provided if required by the grants committee as a separate document.